Reef 2050 Long Term Sustainability Plan

 - Implementation of Reef 2050 Plan actions;

 - Reef policy issues that require collaborative action across sectors;

 - Investment approaches and linkages across multiple investment sources (see Reef 2050 Investment Framework);

 - Communication and engagement plans to ensure information is provided to the community;

 - Stakeholder priorities for reef research and monitoring; and

-- Reviews of the Reef 2050 Plan at five yearly intervals, the first due in 2020.
+- Reviews of the Reef 2050 Plan at five yearly intervals (at a minimum).

-QRC is a representative on the Reef 2050 Advisory Committee and is working with governments and key stakeholders on implementation of the Reef 2050 Plan in this and other focussed forums.
+QRC is a representative on the Reef 2050 Advisory Committee and is working with Governments and key stakeholders on implementation, and regular review, of the Reef 2050 Plan in this and other focused forums.